pLabarta/dcrjournal-auto/README.md

 # dcrjournal-auto
-Automated text generation and data analytics for the Decred Journal
+Automated text generation and data stuff for the Decred Journal

 ## Transactions